github/octoforce-actions/README.md

 ## Background

-This project is meant to be helpful guide and starting point for Salesforce developers who want to automate their CI/CD process using GitHub Actions.
+This project is meant to be a starting point for Salesforce developers who want to automate their CI/CD process using GitHub Actions.
 It is not meant to be a complete solution for all Salesforce development teams.

 ## Requirements